The effect of heterogeneity on decorrelation mechanisms in spiking neural networks: a neuromorphic-hardware study: Introduction

-Previous studies on recurrent neural networks have shown that heterogeneity in single-neuron properties or connectivity broadens the distribution of firing rates \citep{VanVreeswijk98_1321,Roxin11_16217} and affects the stability of asynchronous or oscillatory states \citep{Tsodyks1993_1280,Golomb93_4810,neltner2000_1607,Denker04,Roxin11_8,Mejias2012_228102}.
-A number of studies pointed at a potential benefit of heterogeneity for the information-processing capabilities of neural networks \cite{Chelaru2008_16344,Padmanabhan10_1276,Yim2013_032710,Mejias2012_228102,lengler2013_e80694,Tripathy14052013}.
-The effect of heterogeneity on correlations in the activity of recurrent networks of spiking neurons, however, remains unclear yet. \citet{Roxin11_8} pointed out that heterogeneity in the number of outgoing connections (out-degree) increases the fraction of shared input and may therefore lead to an increase in correlations. \citet{Padmanabhan10_1276} have shown that the responses of a population of unconnected neurons are decorrelated by heterogeneity in the neuronal response properties.
+Previous work on recurrent neural networks has shown that heterogeneity in single-neuron properties or connectivity broadens the distribution of firing rates \citep{VanVreeswijk98_1321,Roxin11_16217} and affects the stability of asynchronous or oscillatory states \citep{Tsodyks1993_1280,Golomb93_4810,neltner2000_1607,Denker04,Roxin11_8,Mejias2012_228102}.
+A number of studies pointed at a potential benefit of heterogeneity for the information-processing capabilities of neural networks \cite{Stocks2000,Shamir2006,Chelaru2008_16344,Osborne2008,Padmanabhan10_1276,Marsat2010,Holmstrom2010,Yim2013_032710,Mejias2012_228102,lengler2013_e80694,Mejias2014,Tripathy14052013}.
+The effect of heterogeneity on correlations in the activity of recurrent networks of spiking neurons, however, remains unclear. \citet{Padmanabhan10_1276} have shown that the responses of a population of unconnected neurons are decorrelated by heterogeneity in the neuronal response properties.
 These results are supported by the subsequent theoretical analysis in \citep{Yim2013_032710}.
 In the following, we refer to this type of decorrelation by heterogeneity as \emph{feedforward decorrelation}.
 It does not account for the effect of the recurrent network dynamics.
 Active decorrelation due to inhibitory feedback \citep[see above;][]{Renart10_587, Tetzlaff12_e1002596}, in contrast, constitutes a very different mechanism.
 The effect of heterogeneity on this \emph{feedback decorrelation} has lately been studied by \citet{Bernacchia13_1732} in the framework of a recurrent network of linear firing-rate neurons.
 In this setup, correlations are suppressed by heterogeneity in the network connectivity (distributions of coupling strengths or random dilution of connectivity).
 It remains unclear, however, whether this holds true for networks of (nonlinear) spiking neurons.